RIAM Foyer

 Delivering a World-Class Music Conservatoire for Ireland

-The new RIAM Campus will double the number of teaching and practice rooms, provide new and enhanced facilities, and create a space for collaboration to flourish.
+The new RIAM Campus has doubled the number of teaching and practice rooms, provided new and enhanced facilities, and created a space for collaboration to flourish.

-The start of our new academic year in September 2022 will see pre-school, second and third-level music education, professional training and development, research, and exceptional performance work in harmony together in one dynamic and creative space.
+The start of our new academic year in September 2023 saw pre-school, second and third-level music education, professional training and development, research, and exceptional performance work in harmony together in one dynamic and creative space.

 Ireland’s home for music education.

-This hall will be the first in Ireland primarily devoted to chamber music and small ensemble and its state of the art acoustics and design will match the highest international standards.
+The Whyte Recital Hall is the first in Ireland primarily devoted to chamber music and small ensemble, and its state-of-the-art acoustics and design match the highest international standards.
 From a student perspective, the opportunity to perform in a venue of this quality is unsurpassed.

 Campus Redevelopment: Library

-The new RIAM Library will become a vital resource for researchers, practitioners and students.
-This will provide a cutting-edge learning hub for our full-time graduate-level students and, for junior students, a bespoke ‘zoned area’ for homework and private study.
+The new RIAM Library has become a vital resource for researchers, practitioners and students.
+Providing a cutting-edge learning hub for our full-time graduate-level students and, for junior students, a bespoke ‘zoned area’ for homework and private study.

-An opera studio space, with floor measurements to match a typical opera stage and a ceiling height to optimize acoustics will provide a stunning home for opera rehearsal on site.
+An opera studio space, with floor measurements to match a typical opera stage and a ceiling height to optimize acoustics have provided a stunning home for opera rehearsal on site.

 Campus Redevelopment: MUSIC DISCOVERY & THERAPY FACILITIES

-For the first time, RIAM will be able to offer a consistent musical experience to people of all ages who would benefit from tailor-made programmes, including children on the autistic spectrum and older people who are recovering from strokes and other debilitating conditions.
+For the first time, RIAM is able to offer a consistent musical experience to people of all ages who would benefit from tailor-made programmes, including children & adults with neurodivergent conditions and older people who are recovering from strokes and other debilitating conditions.

 Campus Redevelopment: SONIC ARTS HUB

-The bespoke Sonic Arts Hub will include a state-of-the-art recording studio and all the latest technology to develop student skills and facilitate next generation electro-acoustic composition.
+The bespoke Sonic Arts Hub includes a state-of-the-art recording studio and all the latest technology to develop student skills and facilitate next generation electro-acoustic composition.

 SUPPORT THE BUILD